PM Nawaz Sharif arrives Karachi on a 2-day visit

 arrived here on Tuesday on a two days visit.

-He on the occasion, the Prime Minister was received by Governor of Sindh, Muhammad Zubair and Chief Minister Murad Ali Shah alongwith local leaders of PML (Nawaz) and senior government officials.
+He on the occasion, was received by Governor of Sindh, Muhammad Zubair and Chief Minister Murad Ali Shah alongwith local leaders of PML (Nawaz) and senior government officials.

 The Prime Minister during his stay in the metropolis is scheduled